 Dave Scott and Bryn Horne offered a shooting clinic designed for upland bird wing shooting.

 Thanks to Mike and Rodney Perkins, Burak Cankodaz and Brian Ness for mentoring the hunts and thanks to Vince Aiello, Toby Lukiwski and Steven Wier for handling the master pointers.
+This is the exact same team of experts that supported the hunt last year.

 A special thanks to staff of Spruce Creek Upland Club – Ashley Gee and Tanner Rosia, who supported us with everything we needed.
 Their friendly helpful demeanour made it a most welcoming environment for all participants.